rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 {{% alert title="Note" %}}
-{{<package package="system/cloud-config" >}} is optional, but provides `cOS` defaults setting, for example default user/password, rootfs layout, and more.
+{{<package package="system/cloud-config" >}} is optional, but provides `Elemental` defaults setting, for example default user/password, rootfs layout, and more.
 If you are not installing it directly, an equivalent cloud-config or a set has to be provided in order to properly boot and run a system, see [oem configuration](../../customizing/oem_configuration).
 Individual cloud-configs can be installed as well as are available as standalone packages.
 {{% /alert %}}